ibm-cloud-docs/bare-metal/classic-guest-os-lifecycle.md

 ## FreeBSD
 {: #freebsd-classic}

 The following table describes the end of support date for FreeBSD operating systems.
 This guest OS is a free operating system.
-For more information, see [FreeBSD.org](freebsd.org).
+For more information, see [FreeBSD.org](freebsd.org){: external}.

 | Operating sytem | End of support |
 |-----------------|----------------|